-For the particular case of magnetic domain walls, the predictions of the ABBM model are well verified experimentally in certain ferromagnetic materials, for example FeSi alloys [21, 30, 31].
-These are characterized by longrange dipolar forces decaying as $1/r^3$ between parts of the domain wall a distance r apart.
-This leads [32] to a critical dimension $d{\rm c} = 2$ coinciding with the physical dimension of the domain wall.
-In this kind of systems, as expected, the mean-field approximation is reasonably well satisfied.
-Measurements on other types of ferromagnets, for example FeCoB alloys [31] indicate a universality class different from the mean-field ABBM model.
-This may be explained by short-range elasticity, and a critical dimension $d{\rm c} > 2$ .
-To describe even the center of mass mode in this class of domain walls, one needs to take into account the spatial structure of the domain wall.
-Predictions for roughness exponents [27, 28] and avalanche statistics [17, 18, 25, 29] for this non-mean-field universality class have been obtained using the functional renormalization group.
+For the particular case of magnetic domain walls, the predictions of the ABBM model are well verified experimentally in certain ferromagnetic materials, for example, FeSi alloys [21,30,31].
+These are characterized by long-range dipolar forces decaying as $1/r^3$ between parts of the domain wall a distance r apart.
+This leads [32] to a critical dimension $d_c = 2$ coinciding with the physical dimension of the domain wall.
+In this kind of system, as expected, the mean-field approximation is reasonably well satisfied.
+Measurements on other types of ferromagnets, for example, FeCoB alloys [31], indicate a universality class that differs from the mean-field ABBM model.
+This may be explained by short-range elasticity and a critical dimension $d_c > 2$.
+To describe even the center-of-mass mode in this class of domain walls, one needs to take into account the spatial structure of the domain wall.
+Predictions for roughness exponents [27,28] and avalanche statistics [17,18,25,29] for this non-mean-field universality class have been obtained using the functional renormalization group.